dvdmtw98/notes/MainVault/software-engineering/devops/docker/docker-essentials/docker-network.md

   - container
 title: Docker Network
 date: 2024-01-28 14:15:56 -0600
+updated: 2024-01-31 09:25:42 -0600
 ---

 ### Default Network Types

-**Bridged** : Default.
+**Bridged**: Default.
 Connects the docker Virtual Network to the Network of the host
-**Host** : Directly attaches the docker containers to the host network (Faster Performance but less secure)
+**Host**: Directly attaches the docker containers to the host network (Faster Performance but less secure)
-**None** : Only localhost interface no access to internet
+**None**: Only localhost interface no access to internet

 Third party drivers can be downloaded for creating other types of networks